mikamautnerrohde/researchproject/rp-project-manual.md

 The final report is graded by both the internal and the external assessor.
 Their grades are averaged to arrive at a final score for the report, *except if the difference between their grades is more than or equal to 1 point*.
 In that case, the two assessors are expected to discuss their considerations with each other and arrive at a consensus grade.
 If such consensus cannot be reached, the examiner should reach out to the programme.

 ### Submitting the grade
-Both the internal and external assessor will receive receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
+Both the internal and external assessor will receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
 Through the link in this e-mail, they can grade the different components of the project.
 The examiner, finally, can submit the final grade, which is calculated as the weighted average of the average grades given by the assessors.

 Upon completion of the grading, the examiner will be prompted with a grade registration form, available for download as a PDF or for digital signing using two-factor authentication.
 Printing the PDF, signing and scanning it and emailing it to info-mcs@uva.nl will allow the programme to register the grade.
 Also see the section [Submitting grades](https://github.com/tijmz/teaching-matters/wiki/Submitting-grades) on our teaching wiki.